Skip to main content

 4. NATS Clustering

-The production overlay deploys a 3-node NATS cluster as a StatefulSet.
+The reference overlay specifies a 3-node NATS StatefulSet.

 Configuration